-The other day as I was driving to the market, I got to thinking about how most people adore summer time produce.
+The other day as I was driving to the market, I got to thinking about how most people adore summertime produce.
 While all those heirlooms and juicy berries are sexy, I think musky root veggies, hard squash and juicy pears and apples are just as appealing.
 I have definitely been taking advantage of all that winter has to offer, since coming back from the holidays.
+One of my favorite soups to enjoy recently is this recipe for Butternut Squash and Pear Soup, it is easy to make and really flavorful.

 This vegetarian soup recipe is rich, you don’t need much more to make a complete meal.
 A little bread and a simple salad, and you have the perfect meatless meal.